rygramer/embedFlowInExternalWebsite/README.md

 })
 ```

-Here's the code for your to copy and paste into your website.
+Here's the code for you to copy and paste into your website.
 Be sure to replace YOUR-SALESFORCE-SITE-URL; it should be something like `https://xxx.na163.force.com/`.
 ```javascript
 <script src="https://YOUR-SALESFORCE-SITE-URL.com/lightning/lightning.out.js"></script>